 This letter confirms that [Employee Full Name] was employed at [Company Name] from [Start Date] to [End Date].
 [He/She/They] held the position of [Job Title] and was employed on a [full-time/part-time] basis.

-[Optional: During [his/her/their] employment, [Employee Full Name]'s final salary was $[Amount].
-Include only if requested and authorized.]
+[Optional: [Employee Full Name]'s final annual salary was $[Amount].
+Included at the employee's request and with written authorization.]

 If you have further questions, please contact me at [Phone Number] or [Email Address].